 (d) The department may cancel or suspend any certificate granted by the department under any of the Acts to a person convicted of an offence under this regulation.

-6. Lifesaving equipment
+6. Lifesaving equipment not to be interfered with

 No person shall interfere with, remove or damage any lifesaving equipment which has been placed in a public place for use in saving life from drowning.